ashyflakes/ashyflakes/README.md

 # hey

-I'm just a simple junior front-end developer.
+i'm just a junior front-end developer.
-I also make really simple games in Python, and I know a small bit of C.
+i also make really simple games in Python, and I know a small bit of C.

 ---